UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 + Free, open-source programming language that is licensed under the Free Software Foundation’s GNU General Public License
 + Can be run across all major platforms and operating systems, including Unix, Windows, and MacOS
-+ Publicly available packages help you carry out analyses efficiently (without you having to code for everything yourself)
++ Publicly available packages help you carry out analyses efficiently (without having to code for everything yourself)
 + Large, diverse collection of packages
 + Comprehensive documentation
 + When code is efficiently tracked during development/execution, it promotes reproducible analyses